MichaelHinrichs/FinModelUtility/FinModelUtility/Schema/README.md

 </ItemGroup>
 ```

-### Implementing schema classes
+### Implementing binary schema classes

-To write a schema class, you must first do the following steps:
+To write a binary schema class, you must first do the following steps:
 1) Mark it as partial.
-1) Have it implement the `IBiSerializable` interface (a combination of the `ISerializable` and `IDeserializable` interfaces).
+1) Have it implement the `IBinaryConvertible` interface (a combination of the `IBinarySerializable` and `IBinaryDeserializable` interfaces).

 Then, based on how complicated your schema class is, you can either choose to automatically or manually implement `Read()`/`Write()` methods.